ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The digital signature over the invitation content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
 * The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the IVSM
-* The unique IVSM identifier provided by the invoking BPI Subject matches the unique identifier of the target IVSM.
+* The unique IVSM identifier provided by the invoking BPI Subject matches the unique identifier of the target IVSM

 #### **[R170]**
 For BPI Interoperability, a valid "Accept/Reject Invite" operation a BPI invokes MUST return from the IVSM a cryptographically secured and masked secret for the accepting BPI Subject if the invitation is accepted and no value if the invitation is rejected.